A particle's perspective on screening mechanisms: Screening mechanisms in the Standard Model

 where $H(\tilde{\phi},\tilde{\chi})$ is the vev-shifted Higgs potential, which is important for calculating the coupling strength of the long-range mode to fermions and its associated mass.
 However, before calculating these quantities, let us focus on an important consequence of the environmentally dependent vev for $\tilde{\chi}$.
 This has to do with the generated mass of the fermions, which from Eq.~\eqref{ActionEinsteinAfterVev} is given by

-In the $\tAv\approx1$ case, this would evaluate to the constant $m_\psi\approx y\sqrt{6\mu^2/\lambda}$; however, we can already see a big implication of screening mechanisms, as allowing for any value for $\tAv$ shifts the mass of elementary particles, which, depending on the potential and coupling function $\tA$, can be very sensitive to changes in the background energy density.
+In the $\tAv\approx1$ case, this would evaluate to the constant $m_\psi\approx y\sqrt{6\mu^2/\lambda}$.
+However, allowing for any value for $\tAv$ leads to big implications for screening mechanisms, as depending on the potential and coupling function $\tA$, the masses of fermionic fields can be very sensitive to changes in the background's energy density.
 Since measurements are always made in comparison to other measurements (equivalent to using a ruler for distances), not all physics will be affected by this mass shift.
 Nonetheless, forces charged by particles' masses (i.e., gravity and fifth forces) will experience this mass shift, as they can be made dimensionless observables by comparing them to the electric force, which does not pick up any mass correction.
-This can be easier understood by working directly in the Jordan frame, as the change of vev of the non-minimally coupled field would affect the definition of the effective Planck mass, as we demonstrate in Appendix~\ref{Appendix A}.
-Given that $\tAv$ is background-dependent, this implies that screening mechanisms make the strength of gravity vary with space, following the background distribution of matter.
+Similarly, it is possible to create dimensionless observables by taking the ratio of experiments carried out in different backgrounds, which would show the mass shift of elementary particles.
+We demonstrate in Appendix~\ref{Appendix A} how this same result would be obtained working directly in the Jordan frame.
+Given that $\tAv$ is background-dependent, this implies that screening mechanisms will seem as if the strength of gravity varies with space, following the background distribution of matter.
 This can be used to constrain scalar-tensor theories against both the cosmological evolution of $\tilde{A}(\tilde{\chi})$~\cite{Wang:2012kj} and the local evolution of the Planck mass~\cite{Muller:2007zzb}.

 For completeness, we will also obtain the effective $\tilde{\chi}$ field mass and fifth-force coupling due to screening using a generic $\tAv$ and $\tilde{V}(\tilde{\chi})$.
 As earlier, we will assume that the perturbations are suppressed, which is justified for most models, and we will use the following substitutions for this demonstration: